+REPORT DOCUMENTATION PAGE

+Form Approved OMB No. 0704-0188

+Public reporting burden for this collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to Washington Headquarters Service, Directorate for Information Operations and Reports, 1215 Jefferson Davis Highway, Suite 1204, Arlington, VA 22202-4302, and to the Office of Management and Budget,

-REPORT DOCUMENTATION PAGE Form Approved OMB No. 0704-0188 gathering and maintaining the data needed, and comp of information, including suggestions for reducing this 1215 Jefferson Davis Highway, Suite 1204, Arlington, Paperwork Reduction Project (0704-0188) Washingto regarding this s burden estimate or any other aspect of this collection PLEASE DO NOT RETURN YOUR FORM TO THE ABOVE ADDRESS.
-1. REPORT DATE (DD-MM-YYYY) 2.
-REPORT TYPE 05-31-2019 Monitoring report 3.
-DATES COVERED (From - To) 1 October 2017 - 30 September 2018 NG ON NAVY RANGES (M3R) ON THE 5a.
-CONTRACT NUMBER SILE RANGE FACILITY (PMRF) 2018 5b.
-GRA NT NUMBER 5c.
+Paperwork Reduction Project (0704-0188) Washington, PLEASE DO NOT RETURN YOUR FORM DC 20503.
+1 TO THE ABOVE ADDRESS.
+1. REPORT DATE (DD-MM-YYYY) 01-2019 2.
+REPORT TYPE Monitoring report 3.
+DATES COVERED (From - To) 1 October 2017 - 30 September 2018 G ON NAVY RANGES (M3R) ON THE SUBMARINE WARFARE RANGE ITRACT NUMBER SILE RANGE FACILITY (PMRF) 2018 5b.
+GRA 5b.
+GRANT NUMBER 5c.
 PRO GRAM ELEMENT NUMBER 6.
-AUTHOR(S) Nancy DiMarzio 5d.
-PRO JECT NUMBER Stephanie Watwood Tom Fetherston Dave Moretti 5e.
+AUTHOR(S) Nancy DiMarzio Stephanie Watwood 5d.
+PRC DJECT NUMBER Tom Fetherston Dave Moretti 5e.
 TASK NUMBER 5f.
-WOR K UNIT NUMBER 7.
-PERFORMING ORGANIZATION NAI Naval Undersea Warfare Center 8.
+WOR RK UNIT NUMBER 7.
+PERFORMING ORGANIZATION NAMI Naval Undersea Warfare Center, 8.
 PERFORMING ORGANIZATION REPORT NUMBER 9.
-SPONSORING/MONITORING AGEN Commander, U.S.Pacific Fleet, 2 CY NAME(S) AND ADDRESS(ES) 250 Makalapa Dr. Pearl Harbor, HI 10.
+SPONSORING/MONITORING AGENC Commander, U.S.Pacific Fleet, 25 10.
 SPONSOR/MONITOR'S ACRONYM(S) 11.
+SPONSORING/MONITORING AGENCY REPORT NUMBER

+12. DISTRIBUTION AVAILABILITY STATEMENT

+Approved for public release; distribution is unlimited

+13. SUPPLEMENTARY NOTES

+14. ABSTRACT

-SPONSORING/MONITORING AGENCY REPORT NUMBER 12.
-DISTRIBUTION AVAILABILITY STA Approved for public release; dist 13.
-SUPPLEMENTARY NOTES 14.
-ABSTRACT California Anti-Submarine Warfa cavirostris) abundance estimates have b re Range (SOAR) for the period from Au ry, 2019 are currently being processed. factors as in DiMarzio et al [1]. ugust 20 - 10 through November 2018.
-Data for mean Cuvier's beaked whale ab September, with a smaller dip in vocal period (GVP) length, and r similar seasonal pattern.
-The me whale abundance at SOAR appears to l undance peaks in January with a second March.
-The mean number of Cuvier's b nean number of clicks detected per grou ean monthly number of Cuvier's beaked GVP varies from 36.27 min to 42.39 min d peak ir beaked w up were a whale di n May, and it reaches its lowest point in whale dive starts per hour, mean group also examined, and they exhibited a live starts per hour at SOAR varies from clicks detected per group varies from 2259 to 3549.
+Cuvier's beaked whale abundance estimates have been obtained at the U.S. Navy's Southern California Anti-Submarine Warfare Range (SOAR) for the period from August 2010 through November 2018.
+Data for December 2018 through January 2019 are currently being processed.
+The data were corrected for effort and spatial variation by applying correction factors as in DiMarzio et al (2017).
+Since 2010, the Cuvier's beaked whale abundance at SOAR appears to be stable or slightly increasing.
+Seasonally the mean abundance peaks in January with a second peak in May, and it reaches its lowest point in September, with a smaller dip in March.
+The mean number of Cuvier's beaked whale dive starts per hour, mean group vocal period (GVP) length, and mean number of clicks detected per group were also examined, and they exhibited a similar seasonal pattern.
+The mean monthly number of Cuvier's beaked whale dive starts per hour at SOAR varies from 1.07 to 2.96; the mean monthly GVP varies from 36.27 to 42.39 min; and the mean monthly number of foraging clicks detected per group varies from 2259 to 3,549.
 Spatial distribution of Cuvier's beaked whales was also examined, and indicates most groups are detected in the western portion of the range, where there are deeper waters.
-This is consistent with Cuvier's beaked whale sighting data from MarEcoTel [2].
+This is consistent with Cuvier's beaked whale sighting data from MarEcoTel (Schorr et al. 2018).
 The effect of mid-frequency active sonar (MFAS) was also analyzed before, during, and after MFAS operations on range.
 GVP activity decreased in response to events involving high-power and mid-power sonar, with stronger decreases in GVPs during high-power sonar events.

-An extended archive has been processed for the Pacific Missile Range Facility (PMRF) from February 2017 through April 2018.
-A disk containing archives from April, 2018 through January, 2019 is currently being processed.
+An extended archive has been processed for the PMRF from February 2017 through April 2018.
+A disk containing archives from April 2018 through January 2019 is currently being processed.
 Data recordings prior to 2017 had been restricted to periods (days to weeks) around biannual tests.